Joe Louis: Legacy

 Louis is widely regarded as one of the greatest boxers of all time.
 He reigned as the world heavyweight champion from 1937 to 1949, 11 years and 8 months, the record in any division.
 During his reign, Louis defended the title 25 times, the heavyweight record.
 Louis has won the most world heavyweight title fights in history, at 26, defeating 21 different fighters.
 In addition to his accomplishments inside the ring, Louis uttered two of boxing's most famous observations: "He can run, but he can't hide" and "Everyone has a plan until they've been hit".

-Louis was named fighter of the year four times by The Ring magazine in 1936, 1938, 1939, and 1941.
-His fights with Max Baer, Max Schmeling, Tommy Farr, Bob Pastor and Billy Conn were named fight of the year by that same magazine.
-Louis won the Sugar Ray Robinson Award in 1941.
-In 2005, Louis was ranked as the best heavyweight of all time by the International Boxing Research Organization, and was ranked number one on The Ring magazine's list of the "100 greatest punchers of all time".
-In a 1978 poll conducted by HBO, the Boxing Writers of America voted Louis the greatest heavyweight of all time.
+Louis was named Fighter of the Year by The Ring magazine four times, in 1936, 1938, 1939, and 1941.
+His bouts against Max Baer, Max Schmeling, Tommy Farr, Bob Pastor and Billy Conn were each named Fight of the Year by the magazine.
+In 1941, he received the Sugar Ray Robinson Award as Fighter of the Year by the Boxing Writers Association of America (BWAA).
+In 1967, he was honored with the Barney Nagler Award by the BWAA for long and meritorious service.
+In a 1978 poll conducted by HBO, members of the Boxing Writers Association of America voted Louis the greatest heavyweight in boxing history.
+In 2005, the International Boxing Research Organization ranked Louis as the greatest heavyweight of all time, and The Ring placed him first on its list of the "100 greatest punchers of all time."
 Hank Kaplan, Bert Sugar, Teddy Atlas, George Foreman, Joe Frazier, and Sugar Ray Robinson named Louis as the greatest heavyweight boxer of all time.

 Louis is also remembered in sports outside of boxing.
 A former indoor sports venue was named after him in Detroit, the Joe Louis Arena, where the Detroit Red Wings played their NHL games from 1979 to 2017.
 In 1936, Vince Leah, then a writer for The Winnipeg Tribune used Joe Louis's nickname to refer to the Winnipeg Football Club after a game.
 From that point, the team became known popularly as the Winnipeg Blue Bombers.

 His recognition also transcends the sporting world.
 In 2002, scholar Molefi Kete Asante listed Joe Louis on his list of 100 Greatest African Americans.
 On August 26, 1982, Louis was posthumously approved for the Congressional Gold Medal, the highest award given to civilians by the U.S. legislative branch.
 Congress stated that he "did so much to bolster the spirit of the American people during one of the most crucial times in American history and which have endured throughout the years as a symbol of strength for the nation".
 Following Louis's death, President Ronald Reagan said, "Joe Louis was more than a sports legend—his career was an indictment of racial bigotry and a source of pride and inspiration to millions of white and black people around the world".